 - If your message is best received outside of work, schedule delivery between 7:00 pm – 9:00 pm.

 - Create a new SMS campaign in the Swrve Campaign center.
 For more information, see Campaign overview and channels.

 - Add content to your SMS campaign.
 For more information, see Adding campaign content.

 - View results and reports for your campaign.
-For more information, see Email and SMS campaign reports.
+For more information, see Campaign reports.